Last Call (Person of Interest): Plot

 Finch (Michael Emerson) infiltrates a 9-1-1 call center, where their new number, Sandra Nicholson (Melissa Sagemiller), a 9-1-1 operator, works.
 Sandra is well respected in the call center for helping junior operators when they struggle to help callers.
 Meanwhile, a harried Fusco (Kevin Chapman) is approached for help by rookie detective Jake Harrison (Gavin Stenhouse), who is investigating the murder of Tara Cooke.
 He reluctantly agrees to look at the case.

 Sandra receives a 9-1-1 call from a boy named Aaron, who hides in his closet when two thugs break in, but they find and kidnap him.
 An unknown person calls Sandra and instructs her to follow his orders or Aaron will die.
 His instructions include Sandra calling off the police, turning off the power generator at the call center and deleting all 9-1-1 calls from the past two days.
 Reese (Jim Caviezel) and Shaw (Sarah Shahi) check surveillance and find that the kidnappers are part of a Mexican cartel.
 Shaw intercepts a car that the caller's signal is triangulating from, but only discovers a phone with a relay.
 Finch deduces the caller is connecting multiple phones, making them impossible to trace in the time the team has.

 As Sandra hesitates to delete the 9-1-1 calls on the server room, Finch enters and convinces her he's there to help.
 Sandra excuses herself while Finch begins investigating the 30,000 calls logged in the past two days.
 After deleting irrelevant calls, he then calls Fusco to help him narrow down the remainder.
 Fusco eventually realizes the caller is related to the Tara Cooke investigation, and both find that the caller is also the killer.
 When the caller discovers Finch is helping Sandra, he detonates a mini-bomb downtown as a warning.
 He gives Sandra 15 minutes to delete the calls or Aaron will be killed with a bomb vest.

 Fusco and Harrison interrogate Tara's coworkers and eventually solve the mystery: she was murdered by her boss, and the family hired a cleaner to erase the 9-1-1 call she made in which she named her killer.
 When Fusco pressures the family to terminate the contract, the cleaner decides to kill both Aaron and Sandra to cover his tracks.
 A hitman appears in the call center and pursues Sandra and Finch while Reese and Shaw find Aaron's location and manage to deactivate the bomb.
 Finch and Sandra manage to overcome the hitman and knock him out.
 Finch later meets with Sandra and they watch Aaron playing baseball.
-He meets with Shaw and Reese when he is contacted by the caller, who states that Sandra and Aaron are no longer in danger but threatens Finch.
+He meets with Shaw and Reese when he is contacted by the caller, who states that Sandra and Aaron are no longer in danger but issues Finch with a warning about consequences.